-If you ever suffer breakthrough bleeding after exercise, it can be scary.
+If you ever experience breakthrough bleeding after exercise, it can be scary.
 Bleeding during your normal menstrual cycle is — well, normal.
 But vaginal bleeding when you're not on your period must signal that something is really wrong, right?

 Bodily stress from a change in your exercise routine, changes in weight or excessive exercise can be a cause of breakthrough bleeding.